-Like for-profit entities, the nonprofit sector is challenged during times of economic downturns.
 As employers and providers of services to countless Americans, the economic wellbeing of the nonprofit sector is of great national importance.
 The nonprofit sector can be affected by a broad range of regulations and often the unique status of characteristics of the nonprofit sector is overlooked.
 To remedy this shortfall and assist the nonprofit sector in its critical work, the Administration will undertake the following activities:

-- (a) The White House ONP and relevant agencies will work to simplify, expedite, and streamline the federal government's contracting and granting processes with the nonprofit sector, including nonprofits of all sizes and in disadvantaged communities; - (b) To the extent permitted by law, the Office of Management and Budget's Office of Information and Regulatory Affairs shall consult with the White House ONS and the Interagency Council on regulatory matters impacting the nonprofit sector; and - (c) To the extent permitted by law, the Office of Management and Budget is directed to commence a study to assess how federal government grant and contract reimbursements may need to be modified to enable nonprofit recipients to combat the climate crisis and reduce greenhouse gas emissions.
+(a) The White House ONS and relevant agencies will work to simplify, expedite, and streamline the federal government's contracting and granting processes with the nonprofit sector, including nonprofits of all sizes and in disadvantaged communities;

+(b) To the extent permitted by law, the Office of Management and Budget's Office of Information and Regulatory Affairs shall consult with the White House ONS and the Interagency Council on regulatory matters impacting the nonprofit sector; and

+(c) To the extent permitted by law, the White House ONS is directed to establish a commission on Federal grant reform, composed of individuals representing Federal grant-making agencies, pass-through entities, and nonprofit grantees and subgrantees with diversity of size and racial, gender, and geographic diversity.
+Within 12 months of establishment, the Commission shall issue recommendations to streamline and improve the operational relationship between all levels of government and the nonprofit sector.
+These recommendations shall include: promoting federal agency compliance with and consistent interpretation of the OMB Uniform Guidance (2 C.F.R.
+200); promoting racial, ethnic and gender inclusion in grant-making; supporting the payment of indirect costs, professional development and paid internships for the nonprofit workforce; structuring grant agreements to allow recipients to respond to issues of national significance, and; other issues as determined by the commission.